 If you are a New Jersey resident receiving state aid, the New Jersey Tuition Aid Grant (TAG) program may select your file for state verification.
 If you receive a request for documents or additional information from the New Jersey Higher Education Student Assistance Authority (HESAA), you must forward all requested information and financial documents directly to HESAA to avoid a delay in the disbursement of funds or loss of your state aid altogether.
 In somecases, HESAA may request the same information that was requested by SFAS.
-Please make sure you have created your NJFAMS account as HESAA will post all requests and open tasks on the NJFAMS portal.
+Please make sure you have created yourNJFAMS account as HESAA will post all requests and open tasks on the NJFAMS portal.

 It is extremely important that you respond to requests for information promptly because finalized financial aid packages are processed in the order of file completion date.
 To ensure that your financial aid funds disburse as scheduled at the start of the fall semester, you must be registered for classes and submit all required documentation by April 15.
-You can still submit documents after the April 15 deadline, but the absolute deadline for submittal of all documents is 30 days prior to the end of the semester or award period.
+You can still submit documents after the April 15 deadline, but the final deadline for submittal of all documents is 30 days before the end of the semester or award period (SFAS reserves the right to make exceptions to this deadline).
 The designated deadlines allow SFAS to process and authorize disbursements within the timeframes permitted under regulations set forth for administering the federal and state aid programs.